Phone icon. Need help? Call us on 0800 085 7371

 If you have an elderly loved one who lives alone, it’s natural that you might worry about their health when you’re not there to keep an eye on them.
 You may be concerned they are at risk of injury from falling or other accident, or from health conditions such as kidney disease.

 One thing that can help in providing you peace of mind and your elderly loved one with confidence is getting a monitored personal alarm.
-This kind of system involves the elderly person wearing an alarm device, usually as a pendant around their neck or on their wrist, like a personal alarm watch.
+This kind of system involves the elderly person wearing an emergency alarm device, usually as a pendant around their neck or on their wrist, like a personal alarm watch.
 If someone has an accident or fall, feel unwell or have another emergency, they can simply press the alarm button and be connected to a 24/7 Emergency Resolution Team.
 The team can speak to the alarm user, and can get in touch with the nominated contacts or arrange emergency assistance, if needed.

 This can offer real peace of mind to the loved ones of an older adult who lives independently, as well as helping the wearer to be confident going about their normal activities doing the things they love and knowing that help is at hand if it’s needed.